Jean-Yves-LC/mSpecification/README.md

 Basically, the Specification is a composite whose leaves are business rules and whose branches are boolean operators.
 It is then quite easy to build a complex rule (specification) by combining elementary rules.
 The compliance of an object to the specification thus obtained is checked by calling the isSatisfiedBy method of the specification, taking the object as a parameter.

-In the present implementation, we overloaded the "and" (&), "or" (|) and "not" (~) operators, so as making combinations of rules more user friendly.
+In the present implementation, we overloaded the "and" (&), "or" (|) and "not" (~) operators, so as to make rules combinations more user friendly.

 ## How to install it?
+Unzip the `mSpecification.zip` file in a directory which is in your Matlab path.

 ## How to use it?
-For instance, let's consider the "Person" class:
+For instance, let's consider the `Person` class:

     classdef Person